 These pairs can present higher rewards, but they also carry more risk, as altcoins tend to be more volatile than Bitcoin and Ethereum.
 Understanding these popular cryptocurrency trading pairs can help you make better trading decisions.
 Whether you’re into Bitcoin, stablecoins, or altcoins, there’s a pair for everyone.

-Choosing the Right Trading Pair
+How to Choose the Right Trading Pair For You

 Market Liquidity